mucolon/blood-smear/README.md

 blood-smear: A complete repository for a prototype Hematology blood smearing machine
 ======================
 UCSD MAE 156 Spring 2019 Team 18 Project.
-This project involves building an automated blood smearing machine for hematology studies.
-A BeagleBone Black Wireless, stepper motors, TB6600 stepper motor drivers, and python 3.5.3 was used to control this device.
+This project involves building an automated blood smearing machine for Hematology studies.
+A BeagleBone Black Wireless, a stepper motor, a TB6600 stepper motor driver, servos, and python 3.5.3 was used to control this device.

 Installation